TanmayK24/Python_LCA/README.md

+NOTE: I have done this project and added it on bitbucket, but have decided to upload everything on Github.
+Please find the link to the bitbucket repo to check the date of upload -  https://Tanmayk24@bitbucket.org/Tanmayk24/lca_pyhton.git

 This is an implementation of Lowest Common Ancistors in Binary Tree in Python by Tanmay Kaushik.
 You can find the Java implementation of the same project in a different repo. by the name of LCA_Java Cheers! :)